How can digital tools translate images into virtual worlds?

 description

 A virtual environment is a constructed space and can be treated as a studio or stage where pictorial strategies are still central.
-Painting positions the viewer outside the frame, looking into another world, while virtual space functions as a shifting picture-world that changes with the viewer’s position.
-Virtual space moves as we move.
-A person can inhabit the image, moving through it, and the act of painting can be rethought as world-building, a dialectical space where different perspectives meet.
+While painting positions the viewer outside the frame, virtual space allows us to step inside, moving through images that shift with our perspective.
+Image-making becomes world-building, a place where multiple viewpoints and experiences meet.

 course